 Anna Lawrence is a postgraduate student in the Department of Geography at the University of Cambridge.
 Her research investigates plant-thinking in Victorian Britain through archival work on pamphlet and periodical literature to assess how nineteenth-century plant-thought may inform contemporary human/plant interactions.
 She is especially interested in everyday practices of floriculture and how they were mobilised – as a ‘botanical biopolitics’ – to moralise and regulate women, children, and the working classes, as well as considering multispecies methodologies that allow for the centring of the (historical) flower as a research subject in its own right.
 You can contact her at firstname.lastname@example.org.

 Theo Mantion is a PhD Student in the Department of Romance Languages and Literatures at Harvard University (Cambridge, MA).
-He is interested in questions of materiality in literature, queer and ecological semiotization, and his current area of research is 20th-century French literature.
-He earned his MA from the Sorbonne (Paris) where he defended a thesis titled “Ecologies of the After: Worlding in the Wake of Catastrophe.”
-His essay “Queering the Orange: Burgess, Warhol, Bowie” will appear in the forthcoming volume A Clockwork Orange and Beyond (Manchester University Press, 2021).
-You can contact him at firstname.lastname@example.org.
+They are interested in questions of materiality in literature, queer and ecological thought, interspecific relationships, and their current area of research is 20th- and 21st-century French literature.
+They earned their MA from the Sorbonne (Paris) where they defended a thesis titled “Ecologies of the After: Worlding in the Wake of Catastrophe.”
+Their presentation and translation of Sin Wai Kin’s (fka Victoria Sin) short, interspecific story “The Strangler” was published as “L’Étrangleur” in the May 2021 issue of La Nouvelle Revue Française.
+Their essay “Queering the Orange: Burgess, Warhol, Bowie” will appear in the forthcoming volume A Clockwork Orange and Beyond (Manchester University Press).
+You can contact them at email@example.com.